TCotton/obscured/README.md

 # obscured

 A small TypeScript utility library for obscuring important data to prevent accidental exposure in logs.
-Inspired by redacted in the [Effect library](https://github.com/Effect-TS/effect).
+Inspired by Redacted in the [Effect library](https://github.com/Effect-TS/effect).

 ## Features